SUPERCILEX/auto-isa/docs/paper/main.typ

 That said, our analysis assumes the latency of a remote memory operation is an order of magnitude larger than local memory operations in which case a small increase in latency should have few noticeable effects.
 The decrease in throughput could be solved with additional RISC-V cores executing in parallel at the remote, but this is not ideal and might need software cooperation to avoid overloading remote memory controllers.
 For clients, a generalized implementation means additional networking costs as the idiom's instructions must be sent to the remote---a compact instruction representation and compression should alleviate these concerns.

+To decide where an idiom should execute, we take advantage of the fact that idioms which depend on the stack are blocked (both through static analysis and with runtime checks of the load/store addresses).
+Thus, in a manycore architecture with a cache per core solely for the stack, we are free to route idioms to the node's memory controller for execution where the memory locations of each address used in the idiom are known and thus the idiom can be sent to the best node for execution.

 = Related Work